taogen-docs/resources-of-learning/domains/programming-language-resources.md

 Advanced

+- Go Cookbook: Expert Solutions for Commonly Needed Go Tasks (2023) by Sau Sheong Chang
+- Mastering Go: Leverage Go's expertise for advanced utilities, empowering you to develop professional software (4th, 2024) by Mihalis Tsoukalos
+- Go for DevOps: Learn how to use the Go language to automate servers, the cloud, Kubernetes, GitHub, Packer, and Terraform (2022) by John Doak (Author), David Justice
+- CLI
+  - Powerful Command-Line Applications in Go: Build Fast and Maintainable Tools (2021) by Ricardo Gerardi
+  - Building Modern CLI Applications in Go: Develop next-level CLIs to improve user experience, increase platform usage, and maximize production (2023) by Marian Montagnino
 - Concurrency
   - **Concurrency in Go: Tools and Techniques for Developers** (2017) by Katherine Cox-Buddy
+  - Learn Concurrent Programming with Go (2024) by James Cutajar
 - Efficient
   - Efficient Go: Data-Driven Performance Optimization by Bartlomiej Plotka
   - 100 Go Mistakes and How to Avoid Them (2022) by Teiva Harsanyi